remp2020/remp/Beam/go/cmd/segments/README.md

 # REMP Segments

-This is and API to acquire information about segments defined via web administration interface.
+Segments is read-only API to acquire information about segments defined via web administration interface.

 It provides: